SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/smart-rules-collection.md

 * The data of the red and yellow range is collected from either:

-- the Data Point Library (control parameter),
+- the Data Point Library (control parameter).
 - the source object (the measurement).
-If found, ranges from the source object's data point overwrite are merged.
+If found, ranges from the source object's data point override are merged.

-If no red/yellow ranges are defined, no alarms are generated.
+If no red/yellow ranges are defined in the merged parameters, no alarms are generated.

 > **Info:** Range values defined in the source object have a higher priority than those defined in the Data Point Library.
 You can also just overwrite a single value (e.g. yellow range max) by setting it in the source object.
 The other values will then be taken from the Data Point Library.